Apple releases iOS 16.4 for everyone — Here is what is new

 Meanwhile, Apple is also very likely getting ready to announce the WWDC 2023 in June.
 Last year, the annual Apple event was announced in early April and prior to that, it was mostly announced in March.
 So, it is safe to say that an announcement could be just around the corner.

-At WWDC 2023, Apple will also announce the iOS 17 along with the newest versions of its other operating systems as well, to help all their devices run in sync.
+At WWDC 2023, Apple will officially unveil iOS 17 along with the newest versions of its other operating systems as well — watchOS, iPadOS, macOS, tvOS, etc — to help all their devices run in sync.

-Bloomberg’s Mark Gurman — and Apple community’s most reliable source — said earlier that the iOS 17 will most likely be just a “tuneup release”, focusing on bug fixes and finetuning the performance.
-This was to focus more on their upcoming AR/VR headset, which according to Gurman was shown to the 100 highest-ranking Apple executives in what the insiders call “Fight Club demos”.
+Bloomberg’s Mark Gurman — arguably the most reliable source for Apple-related news — said earlier that the iOS 17 will most likely be just a “tuneup release”, focusing on bug fixes and finetuning the performance.
+This was to focus more on their upcoming mixedd-reality headset, which according to Gurman was shown to the 100 highest-ranking Apple executives in what the insiders call “Fight Club demos”.
 He also thinks could be announced at the WWDC this year.

-But now it seems like the latest version of iOS, codenamed “Dawn”, could also have some “nice to have” user-requested features like better CarPlay to control more car functionalities, but these are just speculations and Apple fans will still have to wait for the official word from the tech giant.
+But now it seems like the latest version of iOS, codenamed “Dawn”, could also have some “nice to have” user-requested features like better CarPlay to control more car functionalities, but this is just speculation and Apple users will still have to wait for the official word from the tech giant.

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!